 🦀 Key Findings

 - DeepSeek V4 Pro wins algorithms: 93.5% LiveCodeBench. $0.87/1M.
 MIT.
-For Rust data structures, sorting, graph algorithms, and competitive programming — DeepSeek is the global #1 and 28.7× cheaper than Claude.
+For Rust data structures, sorting, graph algorithms, and competitive programming — DeepSeek is the global #1 and 57× cheaper than Fable 5.

 Test these models on your own Rust code at CodingFleet.
-See the SWE-bench Pro and Terminal-Bench leaderboards for full rankings.
-Also: Pricing Calculator · Best AI for Python.
+See the SWE-bench Pro and Terminal-Bench leaderboards.
+Also: Best AI for Go · Best AI for Python · Pricing Calculator.

 Why Rust Is Harder for AI